A new double-blind study set out to assess whether modified injections of a patient’s own blood into their scalp could aid hair loss regrowth.

 The modified blood is known as Platelet-rich Plasma (PRP) – as is the therapy – and it is based around technology that separates human blood placed in a centrifuge into its component parts.
 Extracting the platelet-rich layer, which is full of growth factors, means it can then be re-injected into the body where it may be useful.
 This includes scar tissue and other wounds, but PRP is also being offered as a hair loss treatment by some clinics where it is often referred to as ‘stem cell injections’.

 Scientists seem increasingly clear, however, that PRP therapies are not especially powerful at reversing hair loss when used on their own.
-The latest Spanish test set out to prove PRP’s use as a secondary treatment option, which would put it in the category of ‘hair growth boosters‘.
+The latest Spanish test set out to prove PRP’s use as a secondary treatment option, which would put it in the category of ‘adjunct therapies’ or ‘hair growth supporting products‘.

 The new results showed that the PRP injections helped to improve regrowth in patients when compared to the side of the head that received the placebo injections.
 The best results were seen on the scalps of those who had used it with minoxidil.

-Several previous news articles have hailed PRP as a useful addition to a male or female pattern hair loss treatment programme, and this one seems to confirm this.
-What these studies also do, perhaps, is show that PRP is not effective at regrowing hair on its own in cases of male and female pattern hair loss.
+Several previous news articles have hailed PRP as a useful supplementary therapy to a male or female pattern hair loss treatment programme, and this one seems to confirm this.
+What these studies also do, perhaps, is show that PRP is not effective at regrowing hair on its own in cases of genetic hair loss.

 In fact, it is hard to believe that PRP will take off in the long-term, even as a secondary treatment for pattern hair loss, given its expense and rather invasive, painful nature.
 Especially when there are more cost-effective, convenient and pain-free hair growth solutions available.